Slovenia: Middle Ages

 The Carantanians, one of the ancestral groups of the modern Slovenes, particularly the Carinthian Slovenes, were the first Slavic people to accept Christianity.
 They were mostly Christianized by Irish missionaries, among them Modestus, known as the "Apostle of Carantanians".
 This process, together with the Christianization of the Bavarians, was later described in the memorandum known as the Conversio Bagoariorum et Carantanorum, which is thought to have overemphasized the role of the Church of Salzburg in the Christianization process over similar efforts of the Patriarchate of Aquileia.

 In the mid-8th century, Carantania became a vassal duchy under the rule of the Bavarians, who began spreading Christianity.
 Three decades later, the Carantanians were incorporated, together with the Bavarians, into the Carolingian Empire.
-During the same period Carniola, too, came under the Franks, and was Christianised from Aquileia.
+During the same period Carniola, too, came under the Franks, and was Christianized from Aquileia.
 Following the anti-Frankish rebellion of Liudewit at the beginning of the 9th century, the Franks removed the Carantanian princes, replacing them with their own border dukes.
 Consequently, the Frankish feudal system reached the Slovene territory.

-After the victory of Emperor Otto I over the Magyars in 955, Slovene territory was divided into a number of border regions of the Holy Roman Empire.
+After the victory of Emperor Otto I over the Magyars in 955, Slovene territory was divided into multiple border regions of the Holy Roman Empire.
 Carantania was elevated into the Duchy of Carinthia in 976.

-By the 11th century, the Germanization of the area that would later become Lower Austria, effectively isolated the Slovene-inhabited territory from the other western Slavs, speeding up the development of the Slavs of Carantania and of Carniola into an independent Carantanian/Carniolans/Slovene ethnic group.
-By the High Middle Ages, the historic provinces of Carniola, Styria, Carinthia, Gorizia, Trieste, and Istria developed from the border regions and were incorporated into the medieval Holy Roman Empire.
-The consolidation and formation of these historical lands took place in a long period between the 11th and 14th centuries, and were led by a number of important feudal families, such as the Dukes of Spanheim, the Counts of Gorizia, the Counts of Celje, and, finally, the House of Habsburg.
+By the 11th century, Germanization of the area that later became Lower Austria, effectively isolated Slovene-inhabited territory from the other western Slavs, speeding up the development of the Slavs of Carantania and of Carniola into an independent Carantanian/Carniolans/Slovene ethnic group.
+By the High Middle Ages, Carniola, Styria, Carinthia, Gorizia, Trieste, and Istria developed from the border regions and were incorporated into the medieval Holy Roman Empire.
+The consolidation and formation of these lands took place in the period between the 11th and 14th centuries, and were led by feudal families, such as the Dukes of Spanheim, the Counts of Gorizia, the Counts of Celje, and, finally, the House of Habsburg.
 In a parallel process, an intensive Germanization significantly diminished the extent of Slovene-speaking areas.
 By the 15th century, the Slovene ethnic territory was reduced.